 Soaringwords has best-in-class employee engagement programs that are consistently rated “the most satisfying employee-sponsored volunteer activity ever.”
 Soaringwords is considered a best-practice partner by Diversity and Inclusion, Work/Life, and Community Relations Managers.
 Its programs have been benchmarked by many Fortune 500 companies including Accenture, American Express, Cisco Systems, Deloitte, Eli Lilly and Company, Facebook, Google, JetBlue, Johnson & Johnson, JPMorgan Chase, New York Life, Verizon, and Viacom.
-Here is a Soaringwords Employee Engagement 1-page summary to share with colleagues.
+Here is a Soaringwords Employee Engagement 1-page summary and a detailed letter to share with colleagues.

 Soaringwords Corporate Programs:

 - Diversity Initiatives